avisoftware/hebrew-calendar-qml/README.md

 CONTENTS
 ========
-1] Description
+Description
-2] Dependent
+Dependencies

-1] Description
+Description
 ==============
-hebrew-calender-qml, It is ad Hebrew calendar.
+hebrew-calender-qml, It is an Hebrew calendar for Ubuntu Phone.
 The calendar includes Hebrew dates, holidays, times, Parshiot Hashavua, and more.

 It is written QML and C++ by QT.

-2] Dependencies
+Dependencies
 ===============
 	* libhdate
 build-depend:
 	* libhdate-dev